 This section consists of the date, address, subject, or title of the letter, as well as professional greetings

-- Date: The date of application should be written at the top left-hand corner in alphanumeric format rather than just the numerical format.
-This comes before the name and address of the recipient, especially on a letterhead.
+• Date: The date should be written at the top left-hand corner in alphanumeric format rather than just the numerical format.
+This comes before the name and address of the recipient, especially on letterhead.

-- Contact details of the recipient: Immediately after the date (after leaving blank space) come to the recipient name, name of recipient’s organization, address of recipient’s organization, phone number, and email address (if available), each on a separate line with appropriate punctuations.
+• Contact details for the recipient: Immediately after the date (after leaving a blank space) come to the recipient’s name, name of recipient’s organization, address of recipient’s organization, phone number, and email address (if available), each on a separate line with appropriate punctuations.

-- The subject of the letter: This is an essential part of the reference letter as it helps the recipient deduce what the letter is all about before even opting to read further.
-Furthermore, the letter’s subject comes immediately after the recipient’s contact details.
-Therefore, the subject of the reference letter ought to be distinct and spot on.
+• The subject: This is an essential part as it helps the recipient deduce what the letter is all about before even opting to read further.
+Furthermore, the l subject comes immediately after the recipient’s contact details.
+Therefore, the subject ought to be distinct and spot-on.

 Introduction

-- Introduce yourself: The recipient ought to know who the writer is and ascertain if you are in pole position to be the candidate’s reference.
+• Introduce yourself: The recipient ought to know who the writer is and ascertain if you are in a position to be the candidate’s reference.
 Therefore, a brief introduction of yourself, your title, and the organization you represent is highly essential.

-- Explain the purpose of writing: You must explain why you are writing the reference letter to the recipient.
+• Explain the purpose of writing: You must explain why you are writing the letter to the recipient.
 The volunteer’s name and the position they are vying for should be clearly stated.

-- Explain your relationship with the volunteer: Expand more on your purpose of writing the reference letter.
-Based on previous direct encounters with the volunteer, enumerate the volunteer’s skills, attributes, and achievements.
-Using a positive vibe, state how the volunteer has helped your organization, highlighting the core areas they have positively transformed in your organization.
+• Explain your relationship with the candidate: Expand more on your purpose of writing the letter.
+Based on previous direct encounters with the volunteer, enumerate their skills, attributes, and achievements.
+Using a positive vibe, state how they have helped your organization, highlighting the core areas they have positively transformed in your organization.

 Body

-The body of the reference letter is where elaboration takes place.
+The body section is where elaboration takes place.
 Points that should be addressed in this section include:

-- Explain the reason for recommending: This is where you clearly state what prompted you to recommend the volunteer.
-Then, using personal stories from your previous encounter with the volunteer, briefly explain why the volunteer is perfect for the position, and highlight their personal growth or improvements in undertaking specific tasks.
+• Explain the reason for recommending: This is where you clearly state what prompted you to recommend the volunteer.
+Then, using personal stories from your previous encounter with the volunteer, briefly explain why they are perfect for the position and highlight their personal growth or improvements in undertaking specific tasks.
 This shows reliability to the recipient, as it affirms that you genuinely know the volunteer’s capabilities.

-- Write about the volunteer’s position and responsibilities: State the position and responsibilities you have witnessed the volunteer undertake.
-Also, explain how well the volunteer discharged their duties in the said office.
+• Write about the volunteer’s position and responsibilities: State the position and responsibilities you have witnessed them undertake.
+Also, explain how well they discharged their duties in the said office.

-- Highlight the specific skills: Volunteers’ unique skills should be pointed out, which will benefit the organization they are applying to.
-The reference letter should be specific to the volunteer and their commendable achievements.
+• Highlight the specific skills: Volunteers’ unique skills should be pointed out, which will benefit the organization they are applying to.
+Be specific about the volunteer and their commendable achievements.
 In summary, enumerate their unique abilities, attributes they possess, and the activities they conducted that caught your attention.
-In a brief yet precise manner, validate their abilities and achievements in such a way that it resonates well with the hiring manager
+In a brief yet precise manner, validate their abilities and achievements in such a way that they resonate well with the hiring manager.

 Conclusion

-This is the tail end of the reference letter.
-The following points are what make up the conclusion of a reference letter.
+This is the tail end of the letter.
+The following points are what make up the conclusion.

-- Ask them to contact you back if they needed: After explaining all that is necessary, conclude the writing with a brief closing paragraph.
-Finally, indicate that you are highly open to answering more questions regarding the volunteer and providing more details.
+• Ask them to contact you back if they needed: After explaining all that is necessary, conclude the writing with a brief closing paragraph.
+Finally, indicate that you are highly open to answering more questions and providing more details.

-Tip: A person that has selflessly contributed positively to a cause by volunteering his or her skills and time deserves some form of reward.
+A person who has selflessly contributed positively to a cause by volunteering his or her skills and time deserves some form of reward.
 When that cause is one that you are a part of, helping to write a recommendation letter is one of the ways you can reward them.
 That way, you are paying forward to the selflessness and good contributions the volunteer exhibited during volunteering.
-In addition, devoting time to a letter that helps a volunteer achieve a personal or professional goal shows how much you value your relationship with them.
+In addition, devoting time to a letter that helps them achieve a personal or professional goal shows how much you value your relationship with them.

 [Address]